 At this point in the application process, you have probably spent countless hours on the QuestBridge application, and likely wrote numerous drafts of your essays.
 It would be great to hear that you never have to write a college admissions essay again, but unfortunately, that is probably not the case.

-Many of our partner colleges have a short answer/essay prompt that you need to pay attention to.
-Sometimes it’s just a few words long: Continue reading
+Many of our college partners have a short answer/essay prompt that you need to pay attention to.
+Today, we’re going to show you how to tackle one of the most common supplemental essay topics: Continue reading

 We talk a lot about “college fit” at QuestBridge because we know how important it is for the next four years of your life … and beyond!
 Choosing a college that facilitates your personal happiness will greatly enhance your undergraduate years, and there are several factors to consider (financial, academic, social, geographic — to name a few!).
 Today, we’re debunking three common myths we hear about college fit: Continue reading